I saw a brochure that discribed

 their boats while they tend bar or play

-host and tabli in their restaurants?
+tabli (backgammon) in their restaurants?
 Who

-cares if the cafeneons have been replaced
+cares if the old men cafeneons have been replaced

 reality and you can no longer look at it

-as a visit to a pleasant little country
+as a visit to a pleasant little

 see it for its entertainment value, like a

 trip to Disneyland.
-And Naoussa, like the
+And Naousa, like the

 six year old daughter would disagree but I

-would rather be here then in Disneyland,
+would rather be here than in Disneyland,

 any day.
 I'd even rather be here than in